Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Proofs

-Note that Fourier transform (i.e.\ characteristic functions) is not suitable for disentangling products of random variables, so I resort to the Mellin transform \citep{GalambosSimonelli2004}.
-For a generic variable $x$, the Mellin transform of $f\left(x\right)$ is specified as\footnote{See the discussion on page 16 of \citet{GalambosSimonelli2004} for the generality of this specification.}
+Note that the Fourier transform (i.e.\ characteristic functions with sign reversal) is not suitable for disentangling products of random variables, so I resort to the Mellin transform \citep{GalambosSimonelli2004}.
+For a generic variable $z$, the Mellin transform of $f\left(z\right)$ is specified as\footnote{See the discussion on page 16 of \citet{GalambosSimonelli2004} for the generality of this specification.}

 which exists for all $\xi\in\mathbb{R}$.

 Considering that $\sigma_{i}^{2}|c_{i0}$ and $k_{i}^{2}$ are independent, we have